 Will students be able to view their entire course history? myPath uses current information from myBanner.
 Students will be able to view any courses that have been completed, registered or transferred by the date the audit was last refreshed.
 Data is refreshed nightly.
 Keep in mind that any transfer work or grade changes that have not been formally submitted and accepted will not appear on the audit.

 If a student thinks the audit is incorrect, who does the student contact?
 The academic advisor is the primary point of contact.
-If the academic advisor determines that an audit is incorrect, he/she will contact the Records Office for assistance.
+If the academic advisor determines that an audit is incorrect, he/she will contact the Registrar's Office for assistance.

 What if there isn’t a check mark next to a requirement a student feels has already been completed?
 This indicates that a degree requirement has not been met.
 The academic advisor is the primary point of contact.
-If the academic advisor determines that the audit is incorrect, they will contact the Records Office for follow-up.
+If the academic advisor determines that the audit is incorrect, they will contact the Registrar's Office for follow-up.
 Refer to the legend located at the top of the audit for a full explanation of the symbols.